otrosien/uuid-jpa-rest-example/README.md

 # JPA/EclipseLink UUID primary key example

-Example project for demoing the use of UUIDs as primary keys in JPA, using Version 1 (time-based) UUIDs by default.
+Example project for demonstrating the use of UUIDs as primary keys in JPA.

 ## Special Features

-The UUID is not, naively serialized as String, but into a 16-byte array.
+The UUID is not naïvely serialized as String, but into a 16-byte array.
 It is using the [Java Uuid Generator](https://github.com/cowtowncoder/java-uuid-generator) library for generating Version-1 UUIDs.

 ## How to run

-On the command-line run `./gradlew bootRun` and open a browser at http://localhost:8080/ .
+On the command-line run `./gradlew bootRun` and open a browser at [http://localhost:8080/](http://localhost:8080/).

 ## Further references: